Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Acknowledgment

 \section{Acknowledgment}

 We thank Yuxi Tian and Martijn Schuemie for their help in wrangling the data set used in Section~\ref{sec:application}.
 We also thank Jianfeng Lu and Ilse Ipsen for useful discussions on linear algebra topics.
-This work is partially supported by National Science Foundation grant DMS 1264153 and National Institutes of Health grant U19 AI135995.
+This work is partially supported by National Science Foundation grant DMS 1264153, National Institutes of Health grants U19 AI135995 and R01 AI153044, and Food and Drug Administration grant HHS 75F40120D00039. \fi

 \FloatBarrier \begin{appendices}

 {\thesection.\arabic{table}} {\thesection.\arabic{figure}} {\thesection.\arabic{equation}}